-Instantly Organize Your Medicine Cabinet in 11 Simple Steps
+Instantly Organize Your Medicine Cabinet in a Few Simple Steps

 Prioritize your shelves

-Keep the items you use every day in easy reach on the bottom shelf.
-(Ideally, your cabinet has adjustable shelves to allow your largest essentials to fit within easy reach.)
-Less important things go up top.
-If you’re not using an item every week at least, move it to a longer-term storage space.
+Keep the items you use every day in easy reach on one of the lowermost shelves.
+If you’re not using an item at least once a week, move it to a longer-term storage space.

 Don’t lose loose items

 Stray Q-tips or lip balm tubes adding to the clutter?
 Put them in a clear glass container.
 They’ll fit the vertical space better, and you’ll be able to see exactly what’s inside.

 Try magnetic strips for metal trinkets

 What do nail clippers, tweezers, and hair clips have in common?
 They all stick to magnets!
 Put a magnetic strip on the back of the cabinet door or behind the shelves, and never think twice about where those small tools might be hiding.